Skip to main content Skip to footer

 HPPH supports the Perth County Food Security Coalition to build organizational and community capacity to create sustainable local food systems and achieve community food security.

-HPPH is a partner of the Stop Violence Against Women Coordinating Committee of Perth County, a coalition of diverse community service agencies in Perth County who are committed to education about, awareness of, and prevention of violence against women.
+HPPH is a partner of the Stop Violence Against Women Coordinating Committee (StopVAW) who collaborate to educate & inform Perth County about available services, with a mission to end violence against women.

 HPPH works with United Way Perth Huron and the Social Research and Planning Council on a variety of reports and programs.